-Time for my annual reckoning — in question form — of the year that was.
-This is my sixth year for this list — wow! really?
+For the seventh year, it’s time for my annual reckoning — in question form — of the year that was.
+I do love a good list at the start of a new year!

 - Did anyone close to you give birth?

 After racking up seven nieces, my sister gave birth to my first nephew.